modernmt/modernmt/README.md

 ### Create an engine

-We included a very small dataset to create a translation engine from English to Italian.
+We included a very small dataset (in folder ./examples) to test translations from English to Italian in different domains.
+You create an engine with the command:

 ```bash
 > ./mmt create en it examples/data/train